 It's maybe a strange accident all the films on this list are American (save one), but I doubt it.
 American flag tweet!
-Dear friends in Europe and abroad: in case it doesn't travel, I am being sarcastic..
-In about one to five more years we should get our act back together, electoral-college-strangling-Americarily speaking.
-I guess all we can do until then is crank out adrenalin-packed escapism and say: 'Yo, world, why not disappear down the rabbit hole mit uns?
+Sorry, Rest of the World.
+In about one to five more years we should get our act back together, electoral-college-strangling-Ameri-scarily speaking.
+I guess all we can do until then is crank out adrenalin-packed escapism and say: 'World, why not disappear down the rabbit hole mit uns?
 Wir haben CBD!'

 1. IT FOLLOWS